xtendui/xtendui/src/gatsby/markdown/components/overlay/position.md

 To make an **overlay full screen** use `.xt-overlay-container.p-0` and `.xt-card.xt-min-h-screen` and use **tailwind classes** (e.g. [align-items](https://tailwindcss.com/docs/align-items), [justify-content](https://tailwindcss.com/docs/justify-content)) to position `.xt-card` content.

-You can also populate with other [card content](/components/card/content).

 <demo>
   <demoinline src="demos/components/overlay/screen">
   </demoinline>